CSCI1090-S24/hackathon/README.md

 features = ["Pclass", "Sex", "SibSp", "Parch"]
 ```

-3. Then change the line of code that initializes the mode so that you initialize the model with the parameterization that worked best for you.
+3. Then change the line of code that initializes the model so that you initialize the model that worked best with the parameterization that worked best for you.
 Here's that line of code:

 ```
 model = RandomForestClassifier(n_estimators=100, max_depth=5, random_state=1)